DHTMLX/docs-suite/docs/data_collection/api/datacollection_sort_method.md

     - `as: function` -  a function that specifies the type to sort data as
     - `rule: function` -  optional, a sorting rule; the function must have two parameters and return a number (-1,0,1)
 - `config: object` - defines the parameter of sorting.
 It may contain one property:
-    - `smartSorting: boolean` - specifies whether a sorting rule should be applied each time after changing the data set
+    - `smartSorting: boolean` - optional, specifies whether a sorting rule should be applied each time after changing the data set

 @example:
 grid.data.sort(